school-brainhack/school-brainhack.github.io/content/en/modules/dmri_intro/index.md

 > >>> import dipy
 > >>> print(dipy.__version__)
 > ~~~
-> {: .language-bash}
 >
 > You can also see the packages and versions of all `pip`-installed dependencies
 > by typing:
 > ~~~
 > $ pip freeze
 > ~~~
-> {: .language-bash}
-{: .discussion}

-In order to run the notebooks, the notebook server needs to be started.
-Once the current directory changed to the root of the code directory, the server is started running:
+Make sure you are in the root of `Intro_to_dMRI_workshop`, and start the notebook server to run the notebooks.
+If using `IPython`:
 ~~~
 $ ipython notebook
 ~~~
-{: .language-bash}

-if using `IPython`, and running:
+If using `JupyterLab`.
 ~~~
 jupyter-lab
 ~~~
-{: .language-bash}

-if using `JupyterLab`.

 In either case, the commands will print some information about the notebook server in the terminal, and a web browser will be opened to the URL of the web application (by default, http://127.0.0.1:8888).
-The users will be presented to the directory structure of the current directory, and they will be able to run the notebook of interest.
+The users will be presented with the directory structure of the current directory, and they will be able to run the notebook of interest.